The Novitiate

 • Bring greater clarity to one’s unique sense of mission and vocation

-During the Spiritual Exercises, novices maintain a rhythm of prayer and journaling for 45-60 minutes each day and weekly meetings with a spiritual director.
+During their retreat retreat, novices maintain a rhythm of prayer and journaling for 45-60 minutes each day and weekly meetings with a spiritual director.

 Discernment of Vows

-Finally, all novices conclude their formation with a five-month course, structured around weekly video content, reflection and journaling, designed to explore:
+Finally, all novices formally conclude their novitiate formation with a five-month cohort, structured around weekly video content, reflection and journaling, designed to explore:

 • A theology of vocation